 In practical terms, when these terms are applied to the field of teaching English abroad, there is little or no difference between “TEFL” and “TESOL.”
 They are both acronyms that essentially mean the same thing: teaching the English language to non-native speakers.
 Likewise, in the vast majority cases, when it comes to teaching English abroad, a “TEFL certification” and a “TESOL certification” are the same and the terms are interchangeable.

 On a more technical level, TESOL (Teachers of English to Speakers of Other Languages) is the term applied to the teaching of English to non-native speakers in native English speaking countries, so those who will earn degrees and work domestically in the field in the UK, Canada, Australia, Ireland, New Zealand, and South Africa and US will typically use the term “TESOL.”

-TEFL or TESOL Certification and requirements for English teaching jobs
+TEFL or TESOL Certification and requirements for job teaching English abroad

-To Teach English as a Foreign Language in a foreign country (non native English speaking country), a TEFL Certification is typically required as schools and language institutes want to hire teachers who have received proper training.
-Internationally recognized standards hold that professional-level TEFL certification must meet certain standards established by the British Council and other leading bodies in the field.
+To Teach English as a Foreign Language in a foreign country (non-native English speaking country), a TEFL Certification is typically required as schools and language institutes want to hire teachers who have received proper training.
+You don't need to possess a degree in education, prior teching experience or even a college degree to get paid to teach English abroad, but schools in countries like Spain, Japan and Argentina want to hire people who have received a certain degree of professional level training.
+Internationally recognized standards hold that professional-level TEFL certification must meet certain standards established by leading bodies in the field.